-I was fortunate enough to live in just 1 hour drive from Alps so I did mountains photoshoots every chance I got — first for my editorials and then for my clients.
-I think it makes sense to divide them into summer and winter photoshoots as they present different set of challenges.
+I was fortunate enough to live just 1-hour drive from the Alps so I did mountains photoshoots every chance I got — first for my editorials and then for my clients.
+I think it makes sense to divide them into summer and winter photoshoots as they present a different sets of challenges.

 In Summer the biggest experience was to do 2 days photoshoot that would include a hike to the mountain lake which wasn’t approachable by car.

-- If you hike with clothes in your backpack it’s no way to avoid wrinkles — make sure you know how to photoshop the fabric afterwards
+- If you hike with clothes in your backpack it’s no way to avoid wrinkles — make sure you know how to photoshop the fabric afterward

 - Morning is very cold high in the mountains even in July — your model could be ok posing during the day, but unable to work through the sunrise

-- Speaking of which, if you plan to use golden hour make sure you don’t have slope covering the sun in the morning (evening) — by the time the sun rise above the slope the light won’t be soft anymore
+- Speaking of which, if you plan to use golden hour make sure you don’t have a slope covering the sun in the morning (evening) — by the time the sun rises above the slope the light won’t be soft anymore

 In Winter I wasn’t adventurous enough to hike so we just took a cable car to the top of the mountain.